-In this assignment, students will collaborate in groups to practice the application of machine learning and data mining in a semester long project.
+In this assignment, students will collaborate in groups to practice the application of machine learning in a semester long project.
 For some groups, this might entail applying the algorithms and approaches studied in class to real-world problems.
-For other groups, it might entail studying and applying additional methods or topics within machine learning and data mining not covered in class lectures and homework.
+For other groups, it might entail studying and applying additional methods or topics within machine learning not covered in class lectures and homework.